Martin Heinrich: Committee assignments

 In March 2019, Heinrich and Rob Portman co-founded the Senate Artificial Intelligence Caucus.
 On April 15, 2020, the Trump administration invited Heinrich to join a bipartisan task force on reopening the economy amid the COVID-19 pandemic.

 Bipartisan survival trip

 In 2014, Heinrich and Senator Jeff Flake traveled to Eru, a small island in the Marshall Islands.
 The Discovery Channel sent a film crew to document their trip and planned to air the film for a show called Rival Survival.
 Heinrich and Flake had to survive for six days with few resources, including no natural sources of drinkable water.
 After the trip, Heinrich told reporters that he and Flake, a Republican, decided to do it to demonstrate that politicians from different political parties can work together, in their case to survive.

+Personal life

+Heinrich lives in Albuquerque, New Mexico, with his wife, Julie, and their two children.
+He is Lutheran.